 Would you like to procrastinate less?
 Probably.
 Most people seem to, and yet it continues.
-What is this part within us that outplays our willpower and holds all the aces?

 Pain and pleasure

 People tend to run away from pain or towards pleasure, and given a choice between the two will usually run away from pain.
-So turn your attention to who and what suffers if you ignore your higher purpose: your integrity, values or your zest for life?
+So turn your attention to who and what suffers if you ignore your higher purpose: your integrity, values or your zest for life.
 Your business, clients, colleagues or friends?
 Pause and let those thoughts ponder.
 In an instant, procrastination is no longer a comfortable delusion: it becomes a waste of every spark of light and creative juice coursing through the body.

-When you focus on a daring dream to live the finest version of yourself, emotions shift and a state of flow commences.
+When you focus on a daring dream to live the finest version of yourself, emotions shift, and a state of flow commences.
 The inner mind’s perception of its protective role adjusts to its emotional need to thrive with integrity and authenticity.
 Anything less becomes the definition of pain.

-Procrastination is a very human trait but by embracing the wonder of the journey as well as the goal, a shift in perception can accompany almost any task.
-Every moment of every day, we have the freedom to choose our own perceptions.
+Procrastination is a very human trait, but by embracing the wonder of the journey as well as the goal, a shift in perception can accompany almost any task.
+Every moment of every day, we have the freedom to choose our perceptions.
 Think of all the things that went well yesterday, the blessings and opportunities that came your way.
 Make friends with your mental blocks, accept the mystery of life and relax into joy.
 Breathe.
 With self-acceptance comes self-discipline, so check in with yourself once a week to see if you are on track.
-Forgive yourself when you drift, it’s human.
+Forgive yourself when you drift; it’s human.
 Nobody ever walked the first time they tried.